ClusterFights/MunchMan/Level_4_Blinky/fpga/impl/top_md5/README.md

 ## Sync the bus

 The RPI acts as the master on the bus, controlling the clock.
 The first act to use the bus is two send two sync words on the data bus.
+For the 8-bit parallel bus the sync words are:
+1. 8'hB8
+2. 8'h8B

-The sync words are
+For the 16-bit parallel bus the sync words are:
-1. 0xB8
+1. 16'hB8_B8
-2. 0X8B
+2. 16'h8B_8B

 This lets the FPGA board know that the master is ready to start sending and receiving data.
 When the program is done the RPI should send